jQSfire125/my_blog/portfolio.markdown

 ---

 ### Price transparency Texas hospitals (Python)
-US hospitals are required to post their prices online, but hospitals are all over the map on formatting.
-The first goal was to find the files in their different websites, clean and transform the data, and upload it to a SQL database for analysis.
+US hospitals must post their prices online, but hospitals are all over the map on formatting.
+The first goal was to find the files on their websites, clean and transform the data, and upload it to a PostgreSQL database for analysis.

-The second goal was to get a sense for the hospital group with the best relative prices, using the most common procedures over almost 1 million data points.
+The second goal was to get a sense of the hospital group with the best relative prices, using almost 1 million data points of the most common procedures.

-* Collect, clean, transform, and analyze data
+* Collect, clean, transform and analyze data
-* Python, Docker, PostrgeSQL, Flyway
+* Python, Docker, PostgreSQL, Flyway

 [Project link][txtrans]